How Feature Learning Can Improve Neural Scaling Laws: Dynamical Mean Field Theory of the Model

 Since the resulting dynamics for $v^0_k(t)$ at $\gamma > 0$ are nonlinear and cannot be expressed in terms of a matrix resolvent, we utilize dynamical mean field theory (DMFT), a flexible approach for handling nonlinear dynamical systems driven by random matrices \citep{sompolinsky1981dynamic, helias2020statistical, mannelli2019passed, mignacco2020dynamical, gerbelot2022rigorous, bordelon2024dynamical}.
 Most importantly, the theory gives closed analytical predictions for $\mathcal L(t,N, B,\gamma)$.
 We defer the derivation and full DMFT equations to the Appendix \ref{app:DMFT_derivation}.
 The full set of closed DMFT equations are given in Equation \eqref{eq:full_DMFT_eqns} for online SGD and Equation \eqref{eq:offline_dmft_eqns_full} for offline training with data repetition.
-Informally, this DMFT computes a closed set of equations for the correlation and response functions for a collection of time-varying vectors $\mathcal V = \{ \v^0(t), \v^1(t), \v^2(t), \v^3(t) , \v^4(t) \}_{t \in \{0,1,...\} }$ including,
+Informally, this DMFT computes a closed set of equations for the correlation and response functions for a collection of time-varying vectors $\mathcal V = \{ \v^0(t), \v^1(t), \v^2(t), \v^3(t) , \v^4(t) \}_{t \in \{0,1,...\} }$ including {$C_0(t,s) = \v^0(t)^\top \bm\Lambda \v^0(s)$ which directly gives the test loss $\mathcal L(t) = C_0(t,t)$.} This theory is derived generally for any spectrum $\lambda_k$ and any target $w^\star_k$.
+In the coming sections we will examine approximate scaling behavior of the loss when the spectrum follows a power law. {In the figures, we will plot the predictions from the full DMFT equations as dashed black lines.}